 Can SI Joint Cause Knee Pain?

 The SI joint can cause leg and knee pain.
-The L5 and S1 spinal nerves are located in very near proximity to the SI joint.
-Any dysfunction in the SI joint has the potential to cause these nerves to become irritated which can lead to radiating pain down the legs.
+The L5 and S1 spinal nerves are located in very close proximity to the SI joint.
+Any dysfunction in the SI joint has the potential to cause these nerves to become irritated, which can lead to radiating pain down the legs.

 This is why it is so important to get an accurate diagnosis from a doctor or spine specialist.
 Once the root cause of your pain has been determined, treatment can be tailored specifically for you.